nethesis/nethvoice-report/ui/src/doc-inline/en/data_lost_call_1_table_lostCall.md

 The items shown for data *for Unhandled Calls* are:

-- Grouping Period
+- `Grouping Period`
-- Queue number
+- `Queue Number`
-- Queue name
+- `Queue Name`
-- Caller ID (phone number of the caller)
+- `Caller ID`: phone number of the caller
-- Name (name associated in the directory with the calling number)
+- `Name`: name associated in the directory with the calling number
-- Company (company associated with the calling number in the address book)
+- `Company`: company associated with the calling number in the phonebook
-- Direction (direction, inbound or outbound, of the last one call of the day)
+- `Direction`: direction, inbound or outbound, of the last one call of the day
-- Reason (reason for failure)
+- `Reason`: reason for failure

 If no callers have been selected, all calls will be shown calls, if no queue has been selected, the